Showcase of Displays

 The St John stand demonstrates the value of first aid in the critical minutes before professional help arrives.
-As students pass by, our narrator invites them to help the casualty on stage, challenging the audience to think about what they could do.
+As students pass by, our narrator invites them to join in the CPR challenge.

 Our message “Learning to Drive – Learn first aid” positively impacts our teenage audience.